prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

 Now you'll modify the matrix visual to use the **Time Calculation** column.

-1. In the report, select the matrix visual.
+1. In the report View, select the matrix visual.

 2. In the **Visualizations** pane, in the **Values** well, select **X** to remove the **Sales Amount** field.